Community Advantage Program

 Self-Help, a community development financial institution, teamed up with Ford Foundation and Fannie Mae to provide a secondary market for these affordable mortgage loans.
 Their goals were two-fold: to expand home lending to LMI households and to demonstrate the creditworthiness and market opportunity the households offer the mortgage industry.
 The study has provided a unique opportunity to examine the performance of an affordable mortgage program before, during, and after the one of the most turbulent periods in the nation’s housing history.

 CAP Study Components

-The CAP Study is comprised of two primary components:
+The CAP Study is a long-term research effort that derives data from two primary components:

 - The CAP database is a longitudinal record of the Self-Help Credit Union’s CAP mortgage portfolio, containing data on mortgage origination and performance, as well as borrower details and credit scores, for nearly 50,000 mortgage loans in 47 states.